 "Didn't the Angles come from Scandinavia ?"
 Yes, but they were speaking Old Scandinavian, not Old English.

-On page 416 of his opus The Origins of the British: a genetic detective story, 2006, Stephen Oppenheimer throws out this stunning remark.
+On page 416, hardback, or page 482, softback, of his opus The Origins of the British: a genetic detective story, 2006 and 2007, Stephen Oppenheimer, under the heading How Old is English, throws out this stunning remark.
 "The evidence against a Dark Ages root of English goes deeper than (an early "Norse" influence).
 In terms of vocabulary, English is nowhere near any of the West Germanic languages it has traditionally been associated with.
 It actually roots closer to Scandinavian than to Beowulf, the earliest "Old English" poem and probably written in the elite court of the Swedish Wuffing dynasty of East Anglia.
 One study suggests that, on this lexical evidence, English forms a fourth Germanic branch dating to before AD 350 and probably after 3,600 BC."
+(Forster).
 Huh ?
 Come again ?
+See page 482, paperback.

 Anderson's 1937 article is fairly long, at 50 pages, and exhaustive.
 It seems to ramble a little, which is perhaps why it has not always been properly appreciated, but its dedication to its subject means that it is absolutely required reading by anyone interested in plumbing the truth about the poem.
 This includes remarkably few scholars, since the majority of them are content to copy, or re-cycle in slightly different words, what the last two or three of their fellows had to say.